 For more information on filtering overviews, see Filtering Table Overviews.

-The predefined filters work independently of the filter options described for the table view above.
+The predefined filters work independently from the filter options described for the table overviews above.

 Creating a new free memo

-Jumping from the Overview of Memos to a memo
+Jumping from the Overview of Memos to the memo origin

-- From each memo displayed in MAXQDA’s Overview of Memos, the source document immediately appears in the “Document Browser” positioned exactly at the place where the memo is found.
+- For in-document memos, the source document is displayed in the “Document Browser” window positioned at the height where the memo is assigned to.

-- For In-Media memos placed at an audio or video position, the media file is positioned at the appropriate position, but only if the "Multimedia Browser" is visible.
+- For in-media memos assigned to an audio or video position, the playback is set to the appropriate position, but only if the “Multimedia Browser” is visible.

 - For code memos, the code in question is selected in the "Code System" (highlighted in blue).